Peter-duiyi/Algorithm-and-Data-Structure/Tree/Tree Implementation.md

 ```
 You can also encapulate the tree class and node struct if you want.
 Maybe I will add it to my code in the future.
+Basically, that will be the structure I use to implement some of my tree algorthms.